ehough/docker-kodi/README.md

 Note that the optional argument passed after `--`, which defines additional arguments to be passed to `docker run`, needs to be enclosed in quotes.

-By default, the container will invoke `kodi-standalone` when the container starts.
+By default, the container will invoke `kodi-standalone` upon startup.
 This will boot Kodi and should work well for most installations.
 If you would like to customize this behavior, you can utilize the environment variable `KODI_COMMAND` to call additional scripts or processes before starting Kodi.
 For example, to reduce the priority of the Kodi process: